 About MCR

 In the future I would like to expand in a number of directions.
 Many of the universities in the region feature concert series with nationally recognized artists.
 Also, Jazz, both in the university programs and in the clubs across town, is often world class and deserves discussion.
 Some of the primary founders of Jazz were born here–Nashville is the home both Dell Wood and Lil Harding Armstrong (born in Memphis but studied at Fisk).
-With the impending opening of the National Museum of African American Music here in Music City, perhaps the influence on Music City U.S.A will be more acutely recognized.
+With the National Museum of African American Music here in Music City, perhaps the influence of Music City U.S.A on jazz will be more acutely recognized.

 But whatever you do, go listen to some music and then talk about it with someone!